-CVOD LEVY REVENUE
+CVoD LEVY REVENUE

-The Classification Act establishes an annual levy and/or fees payable by Commercial Video ondemand providers listed in Schedule 4 of the Act.
-The addition and/or removal of providers from the Schedule will directly impact actual Levy revenue.
+The Classification Act establishes an annual levy and/or fees payable by Commercial Video on-Demand (CVoD) providers listed in Schedule 4 of the Act.
+This applies to streaming providers such as Netflix, Neon and Disney.
+The addition, and removal, of providers on the Schedule will directly impact levy revenue.